asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 As the mob encounters issues they want to address but don't want to get distracted from the main goal, they add a card describing the work to a promise debt board.
 It's important to work these off before the work is considered complete.
 Preserving and addressing improvement ideas without distracting the mobbing session is the goal of this board.

-## Invite the Boss(es)
+## Invite the Leaders

 Agile teams value transparency.
 Inviting organizational leaders to a mobbing session is an effective way to teach the organization what developing software is really like.
-Additionally it builds empathy for development teams throughout the organization.
-Again, practicing  strong-style pairing enables the addition of non-programmers to the session.
+Additionally it builds empathy for development teams.
 I've taken part in mobbing sessions with CTOs, CFOs, development managers, product managers, and others.

 This is especially important in organizations that treat developers like cookie-cutter, fungible resources.
 Unfortunately, it is still common to encounter organizations that view software development as the mechanical process of typing commands into a computer, completely removing a developer from their context, their expertise in technology, the domain, and/or the system.
 These organizations tend to: